Site123456/deepweber/README.md

 | **DevX** | CLI interface | -- |
 |  | Modular docs | ⬜ |

-✅ Implemented   ⬜ Planned -- Made but not fully published
+✅ Implemented   ⬜ Planned -- Made but not published on current version

 ---
 ⚠️ **Disclaimer:** DeepWeber is intended for research and educational purposes only.
 Always respect website terms of service and local laws.